 Students have the option of bringing a brown bag lunch or purchasing a lunch in our cafeteria.
 The campus cafeteria offers a wide selection of items, including many healthy options for students.
 Please see "Campus Cafe Price List" for a list of items available in the cafeteria during the summer.
 A pre-pay lunch meal plan is also available.
 Please see "Camp Meal Plan" flyer.
+The 2014 Camp Meal Plan will be posted soon.
 (Downloadable flyers are posted at the top of this page.)

 Instructors and counselors are on hand during the lunch hour to assist and supervise.

 Snacks are not provided during the morning or afternoon segments of camp.
 If needed, students are welcome to bring their own snacks.

 Students should bring water bottles each day.